All systems secure

 More than 20 representatives from such firms as Ford, Bosch, dSPACE, EDS, Delphi, Lear, Vector CANTech Inc., Ricardo, and USDI attended the demonstration.
 John Kaniarz, a 2003 Computer Engineering graduate from Troy, Mich., currently employed by GM, collaborated with Pimentel on the development of SafeCAN and continues working with him on the ongoing development and research associated with FlexCAN's potential.
 He became interested in this project during his spring 2003 capstone project.
 Other researchers at the University of Aviero, Portugal and the University of Padova in Italy are also collaborating with Pimentel on further analysis and development of FlexCAN and SafeCAN.

-To learn more about this important research, visit to see http://www.kettering.edu/~jpimente/ how this new development will impact the automotive industry at a time when other efforts achieve similar objectives based on technology developed from scratch.
+Learn more about this important research and see how this new development will impact the automotive industry at a time when other efforts achieve similar objectives based on technology developed from scratch.

 Written by Gary J. Erwin